CIS-566-Fall-2022/final-project/README.md

 ### Yuqi Zhang
 Yuqi’s Milestone 1:
 I finished the rain and snow particle generation, for the rain effect, I also worked with the interaction with the particle to geometry.
-(Rain drops stick on the geometry surface, accumulate to and drops)
+(Rain drops stick on the geometry surface, accumulate to and drops) <br>
 I started working with lightning and got basic shapes.
-I am still working on the color/light of the lightning.
+I am still working on the color/light of the lightning. <br>
 I also need more knowledge of rendering in houdini.
 I assigned the material to the geometry and rain drops, but I did not render the effect I wanted.
-I may also need to spend some time learning that.
+I may also need to spend some time learning that.  <br>
 In milestone 2, I need to keep working on the weathers and maybe also need to think about how to represent them.
 For example, I want to exhibit the wind by moving plants.
 I may need to observe how they move.
 What is more, I also need to keep working with the sound, the thunder and lightning always happen together, also I need to add some rain sound to make sure they combine perfectly.

 ![](./img/rain.png)